StoneWolf18/enoch/docs/standard-guide.md

   <b>What about Lasombra?</b>

-  Because of how strong Obtenebration is, Lasombra Antitirbu are playable as a bloodline only.
+  Because of how strong Obtenebration is, Lasombra Antitribu are playable as a bloodline only.
 You can read about how to play a bloodline <a href="#bloodlines">here</a>.

   </div>